 At 45 rpm:

-The coppers can then be processed directly to stampers—used to press, or stamp your records.
-However lacquers are processed through several extra stages to create stampers: copies of the lacquers known as negatives are made using nickel and an electroplating process.
-These masters are then plated again to create ‘positives'.
+Once the cut has taken place, lacquers are processed, firstly to a negative using nickel and an electroplating process, then again to create a positive.
 These are then plated once more to form the stampers (negatives again), which are then used to press the final records.
+Coppers are processed directly to stampers.

 Vinyl is pressed by placing a puck of vinyl, sized roughly quarter of the area and three times the thickness of the final record, between the A & B side stampers and sandwiched by printed labels.
 Using steam at approximately 300ºC, the vinyl is heated and forced under pressure into every groove of the stampers.
 At a predetermined moment the steam is replaced by cold water and the record is instantly hardened.
 After coming out of the hot vinyl press the newly made record has its ragged edge neatly trimmed by a circular cutting device.